Welcome to the ever-connected world

 This makes it very easy for hackers and infiltrators to snoop on network traffic.
 So, your online activity can be exposed to strangers looking to get your data.

-Cybercrime is an incredibly lucrative illegal business, and open and unsecured Wi-Fis are now a hacker playground since it’s easy to pray on unsuspecting victims.
+Cybercrime is an incredibly lucrative illegal business, and open and unsecured Wi-Fis are now a hacker playground since it’s easy to prey on unsuspecting victims.

 Here’s what can be lurking on unprotected Wi-Fi networks.